 I am often asked how I came specialise in working with people struggling with issues in their relationships, and why I do it.
 So I thought I would share my story so far…

 I was the only child, and my parents were not particularly happy together.There were periods of arguments interspersed with periods when they didn’t talk to each other – or me which left me feeling isolated as an only child.
 So, I didn’t have a great relationship role model to base any relationships I had as an adult.

-Fast forward a number of years, having brought up my children alone, and so fortunately surviving the trauma of breast cancer.
+Fast forward a number of years, having brought up my children alone, and also, fortunately, surviving the trauma of breast cancer.

-Rediscover the magic in each other and choose what tomorrow brings.
+Rediscover the magic in each other with relationship counselling and choose what tomorrow brings.
 Act now before it’s too late and you lose the most important person in your life